emontzkajnl/plugins/advanced-ads/readme.txt

 == Changelog ==

-= 1.39.1 (December 19, 2022) =

-- Fix: check the validity of the form before saving the modal
-- Fix: correct "Show Usage" modal on placements page

-= 1.39.0 (December 14, 2022) =
+= 1.42.1 (April 12, 2023) =

-- Improvement: add PeepSo ad type image
+- Improvement: add dismiss buttons to Google AdSense account alerts in the backend
-- Improvement: add fallback ad type image for unknown ad types
+- Improvement: add JS event on showing a modal
+- Fix: prevent a termination notification after activating a valid licence
-- Fix: remove unused jQuery UI assets
+- Fix: remove a bug that prevented the modal from closing
-- Fix: prevent uncaught `TypeError` on Placements search
+- Fix: prevent group modal from opening again after saving

+= 1.42.0 (March 29, 2023) =

+- Improvement: enhance WP Admin performance by minimizing Advanced_Ads_Ad objects
+- Improvement: open the group edit form after creating a new group
+- Improvement: unify checkbox text layout on general settings page
-- Fix: add the site URL to the export filename
+- Fix: show values in the Ad injection column in the Pages overview
-- Fix: prevent duplicate queries due to circular functions calls in capability checks